 Future Academics & Mentorship Excellence (Fame) Program

-• Bioengineering: neuroengineering and rehabilitation engineering
+• Bioengineering: Neuroengineering, rehabilitation engineering

-• Mechanical Engineering: medical robotics and health
+• Mechanical Engineering: Medical robotics, health systems

-• Electrical Engineering: privacy and health informatics
+• Electrical Engineering: Privacy, health informatics

 Important Dates: